Create A Holiday Grazing Board

 Cheese: Any snack board must include cheese.
 Include 2 or 3 varieties.
 I included Double Gloucester cheese with onion and chive from ALDI, some Roquefort from Trader Joe’s, and a homemade pecan-cranberry cheeseball.

-Sugared cranberries: To make, place ½ cup granulated sugar and ½ cup water in a small saucepan over medium heat, and cook until sugar dissolves.
+Sugared cranberries: These beautiful bites are a little sweet/a lot of tart – and are a fun addition to the grazing board.
+To make, place ½ cup granulated sugar and ½ cup water in a small saucepan over medium heat, and cook until sugar dissolves.
 Place 12 ounces of cranberries in a large bowl.
 Pour the hot sugar mixture over the cranberries.
 Use a slotted spoon to remove cranberries from the liquid.
 Place on parchment paper to dry for one hour.
 Then, roll the cranberries in granulated sugar until evenly coated.
 Set aside to dry completely, then store in the refrigerator.

 Sweet treats: Look for red and green, and other festive sweet treats like mint-flavored malted milk balls, star-shaped cookies, Christmas cookies, etc.